 The Result: Your mood is boosted, your physique improves (yes, it can, even in just 2 weeks!), and the double-dose of endorphins released during your double-dose weekly workouts will make you twice as happy-feeling as you were before the switch.
 Congratulations, you’ve literally used biology to force yourself out of your slump!
 Take that, middle school bio class! #crushedit

 4. Get out of your comfort zone and try something new.

-How: You never know, one of those painting-with-wine things that are all the rage these days might be your undiscovered hidden talent, just waiting to be discovered.
+How: You never know, one of those painting-with-booze things that are all the rage these days might be your undiscovered hidden talent, just waiting to be discovered.
 In all seriousness though, pull out that dusty, creased list of things you’ve always wanted to try, pick one, and go do it.

 Why: If you pick something super out of your comfort zone, like hang gliding, you’re obviously going to have a huge adrenaline rush from it.
 Even smaller “push” activities, like doing a 5K obstacle course or learning to ride a motorcycle, can give you some serious pep in your step.

 The Result: Even if you don’t walk away a winner or a new pro, you’ll at the very least walk away 100% proud of yourself for just going out and doing something.
 You’ll be happier for having crossed something off of the bucket list, no matter how small.
 If nothing else, you conquered the high wall of hesitation that we all have when considering taking on something new and that in itself is worth being proud of.

 5. Channel your inner passion.